Measuring a localization phase diagram controlled by the interplay of disorder and driving

+{The interplay of localizing phenomena is a topic perennially at the forefront of the study of quantum condensed matter.
 In this work, we experimentally and theoretically investigate the interplay of two independent localizing influences: periodic driving and quasiperiodic pseudo-disorder.
-A time-periodic driving force applied at specific amplitudes can cause dynamic localization by resonantly flattening out a Floquet band~\cite{holthaus-dynloctheory_DL}.
-Separately, quasiperiodic pseudo-disorder can drive a localization-delocalization phase transition via Anderson-insulator-like interference effects, as expressed in the 1D Aubry-Andr\'e-Harper (AAH) model~\cite{aubry1980analyticity,Roati2008Natur.453..895R,lahini_observation_2009_AAExp}.
-This work aims to explore open questions concerning the application of \emph{both} of these localizing influences to a quantum system: does the driving destroy the Anderson-like insulator?
-Can the quasi-disorder disrupt dynamical localization?
-What phase diagram arises from the interplay of the two effects?
-How is the phase diagram modified as the drive frequency approaches the bandwidth?
+A time-periodic driving force applied at specific amplitudes can cause dynamic localization by flattening out a Floquet band~\cite{holthaus-dynloctheory_DL}.
+Separately, quasiperiodic pseudo-disorder can drive a localization-delocalization phase transition via Anderson-insulator-like interference effects, as expressed in the 1D Aubry-Andr\'e-Harper (AAH) model~\cite{aubry1980analyticity,Roati2008Natur.453..895R,lahini_observation_2009_AAExp, Moratti_Modugno_2012_interference, rayanov_decohering_2013}.
+This work aims to explore open questions concerning the {simultaneous} application of \emph{both} of these localizing influences to a quantum system: {how} does the driving {affect} the Anderson-like insulator? {Does} quasidisorder disrupt dynamic localization?
+What phase diagram arises from the interplay of the two effects? {How does the phase diagram depend on drive frequency?
+Such questions are important not only for applications in novel Floquet engineering but also for expanding our understanding of light-induced dynamical control of solids.}}

 Previous work has theoretically explored transport in a driven disordered lattice~ \cite{Holthaus_Hone_DL+Anderson_95,Holthaus_Hone_DL+Anderson_96,Drese+Holthaus_97,HolthausChapter_DL+AAH} and experimentally investigated the effects of disorder in the vicinity of dynamic localization in waveguides~\cite{Guzman-Silva:20}.
 These studies were generally restricted to the high-frequency limit.